ToolkitBook

 How do I convert an image?

-Any format your browser can open: PNG, JPEG, WebP, GIF, BMP, AVIF, SVG, and TIFF.
-If your browser can't handle a file, you'll see an error when loading it.
+The tool supports any format your browser is capable of opening, including PNG, JPEG, WebP, GIF, BMP, AVIF, SVG, and TIFF.
+If a file is incompatible with your specific browser, an error message will appear during the loading process.

 What does the Quality slider do?

-Why is my converted PNG bigger than the original JPEG?
+Why is my converted PNG larger than the original JPEG?

 Does converting reduce image quality?